ethersphere/ethswarm-blog-hugo/content/foundation/posts/swarm-state-of-the-network-march-2024.md

 ![Total Staking Nodes by Country.png](/uploads/Total-Active-Staking-Nodes-by-Country-March.png)

-The geographic distribution of active staking nodes in March showed notable changes, with increases in nodes from China, Finland, and "Other" countries, while the "Unknown" category saw a substantial decrease.
+The geographic distribution of active staking nodes in March showed notable changes, with increases in nodes from China, Finland, and "Other" countries, while the "Unknown" category saw a substantial increase.

 ## Conclusion